simpleuserdontwatch/FunLang/docs.md

 - `STDIO`: Allows the use of standard i/o functions.
 - `TIME`: Allows the use of time-related functions, such as `THINK`.
 - `OS`: Allows the use of system-related functions, such as `SYSTEM`.
-- `RANDOM`: Allows the use of random number generation functions, such as `RANDOMIZE`.
+- `RANDOM`: Allows the use of random number generation functions, such as `RANDOM`.
 ### THINK
 Halts for N ms. But first you need to have permission for time.
 ### SYSTEM